alexclements74/alexclements74/README.md

 ### Hey, I'm Alex! 👋

-I'm a Computer Engineering student currently enrolled at the University of Ottawa!
+I'm a Computer Science student currently enrolled at the University of Ottawa!

 You can check out my personal website :arrow_right: [here](https://alexclements74.github.io/)